vega28/hb_project/README.md

 - Add media item
 - Search database for media
 - Organize media into personal collections
+- Browse users and media

 #### 2.0

-- Set goals and track progress
+- User updates
+- Genres
 - Visualize data

 #### 3.0

 - New media recommendations by genre
 - More visualization of data
+- Set goals and track progress
 - Share progress/goals/recommendations with friends

 ### Notes